gosling-lang/gosling-react-example/README.md

 # Gosling React Template

 This repository describes a way to embed [Gosling.js](https://github.com/gosling-lang/gosling.js) visualization in your webpage using [React](https://reactjs.org).
 To make the process simple, this repository is based on [Create React App](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app), but you can use React without Create React App as well.

-You can checkout the online demo of this repository at https://gosling-lang.github.io/gosling-react/.
+Checkout the online demo of this repository at https://gosling-lang.github.io/gosling-react/.

 To start, you can fork this template repository or follow the instructions described below.